 How to avoid finasteride side effects:

 Topical finasteride helps reduce the chance of experiencing side effects.
 If someone still get unwanted side effects, one can potentially avoid or reduce them by reducing the dosage.
 A big convenience of topical finasteride is that you can easily change the dosage.
 There is exactly 1 mg of finasteride in every 1 ml of a 0.1% topical finasteride solution, which means you receive the same amount of finasteride in Propecia if you use 1.0 ml of 0.1% topical finasteride.
 If that is still too much, one can use 0.5ml (equal to 0.5 mg finasteride ) or even 0.25 ml (equals to 0.25mg finasteride).
 That can be easily done by measuring a smaller volume with a dropper that comes with the product.
-When using finasteride pill, one needs to cut the pills to adjust the dosage, which is far less convenient.
+Using too little solution may make it difficult to cover the area you want to cover.
+In that case, you can easily use our PG Solvent to dilute it so you can still use 1 ml but receiving less than 1mg topical fin.
+On the other hand, when using finasteride pill, one needs to cut the pills to adjust the dosage, which is far less convenient.

 How to make topical finasteride 0.1% yourself